heroku/kanshi/README.md

 ## Purpose

 Kanshi watches your Postgres database and reports metrics to the log stream.
-You can then drain this log to an application - or fork and modify kanshi itself - to send these metrics to a service, like Librato or Splunk.
+You can then drain this log to an application (or provide your own reporter class) to send these metrics to a service, like Librato or Splunk.

 ## Installation